Garbage In, Garbage Out — How to avoid waste in advertising

 Avoid the advertising landfill with a good Creative Brief.

 Every ad agency has its own version of the Creative Brief.
 Creative teams rely almost entirely on this document, so the only way you can be sure your ads will be on target is to agree on the strategy mapped out in the brief.
+As a client, it’s imperative that you understand that document, and sign off on it!

 Jon Steele, the strategy guy on the famous “Got Milk” campaign says a good creative brief should accomplish three things: